What is Eyelid Surgery (Blepharoplasty)?

 The first few days after surgery, you should rest quietly with your head elevated.
 Dr. Barrera may instruct you to apply cold compresses to your eyelids.
 Remember, you must not take aspirin or certain anti-inflammatory medications.
 Initially, you may feel a “tight” sensation around the eyes and some mild discomfort that can be controlled with oral medication.
 During the first 48 hours following surgery, patients experience varying degrees of swelling and bruising.
 Some patients find that mild swelling persist for several weeks, while others may see swelling resolve in as little as one week.
 Bruising typically disappears within seven to ten days.
 Within the first week or so, you will be permitted to use makeup, if desired, to conceal any discoloration.
 Stitches are usually removed within a week of surgery.

 Your vision may continue to be somewhat blurry for a few days or longer.
 Your eyes may be temporarily sensitive to light, and you may experience excess tearing or dryness.
 Dr. Barrera may recommend eye drops to help relieve any burning or itching.
-You may want to wear dark sunglasses for a couple of weeks to protect your eyes from wind and sun irritation.
+You may then want to wear dark sunglasses for a couple of weeks to protect your eyes from wind and sun irritation.

 Straining, bending and lifting should be avoided during the early postoperative period.
 In many instances, you will be able to resume most of your normal activities within ten days or less.
 Although you might feel like going back to work just a few days after surgery, your vision may still be slightly blurry which could make reading or other paperwork more difficult.